Search Operator Basics For Link Building

 Directories get a bad rap a lot of the time, but they should be a foundational part of any campaign.
 Check out Indago’s Periodic Table Of Link Building & Acquisition Tactics for more on the subject.

-The point is that you want high-quality, highly-relevant directories.
-Sites like Hotfrog and Yellow Pages get millions of visitors every year and are well worth the effort in creating a listing, especially if your business has a physical storefront, or multiple business locations.
+The point is that you want high-quality, highly relevant directories.
+Sites like Hotfrog and Yellow Pages get millions of visitors every year.
+They are well worth the effort in creating a listing, especially if your business has a physical storefront or multiple locations.
 Not sold?
-Then move along, for everyone else here’s how to find relevant directories:
+Then, move along.
+For everyone else, here’s how to find relevant directories:

 Looking for something local?
 Give this a try…